kwhatmough/kwhatmough.github.io/index.md

 - cut grass
-- new smoke detectors
-- 3M for line stretchers
+- new smoke detectors, 3M for line stretchers
 - remove even more from right-side pedal
 - make storage for boat covers
 - record serial numbers (incl V5)